bitcoin/bitcoin/depends/README.md

 For linux AARCH64 cross compilation:

     sudo apt-get install g++-aarch64-linux-gnu binutils-aarch64-linux-gnu

+For linux POWER 64-bit cross compilation (there are no packages for 32-bit):

+    sudo apt-get install g++-powerpc64-linux-gnu binutils-powerpc64-linux-gnu g++-powerpc64le-linux-gnu binutils-powerpc64le-linux-gnu

 For linux RISC-V 64-bit cross compilation (there are no packages for 32-bit):